 WHAT WE ARE OFFERING

-The Court has decided to establish a reserve list of auditors who may be offered contracts as temporary agents of the institution, depending on the available posts and operational needs.
+We have decided to establish a reserve list of auditors who may be offered contracts as temporary staff of the institution, depending on the available posts and operational needs.

 The newly recruited auditors will follow an integration programme, which will consist of an induction period that includes appropriate training and immersion in audit teams.